 Lead

-If you have a well, its entirely possible for increased amounts of lead from the soil to seep into your drinking water supply.
+If you have a well, it’s entirely possible for increased amounts of lead from the soil to seep into your drinking water supply.
 Have a plumber check your pipes and filtration system to ensure safe drinking water.

 Radon